TheJoeCoder/cgp-download/README.md

 ```
 npm install
 ```
-* Run the software, replacing CAR46DF with the id of the book you want to download (this can be found in the URL of the web book or in the `books.json` file)
+* Run the software, replacing CAR46DF with the id of the book you want to download (this can be found in the URL of the web book or in the `books.json` file).
+If the book doesn't exist in the `books.json` file, then add it following the section below (titled "Adding a book").
 ```
 node download.js CAR46DF
 ```